BulgariaDestinations

 Tsarevets Fortress, Veliko Tarnovo

-Bulgaria may not immediately come to mind when thinking of castles, but this Eastern European gem is home to some genuinely magnificent fortresses that have stood the test of time.
+When people think of famous European castles, countries like Germany or France often come to mind first.
+However, Bulgaria is home to some remarkable fortresses that rival many of Europe’s better-known landmarks.
 One such structure is Tsarevets Fortress, located in Veliko Tarnovo.
 This medieval fortress dates back to the 12th century and is at the top of a hill overlooking the city.
 The fortress offers visitors stunning panoramic views of the surrounding landscape.
 The remains of Tsarevets Fortress tell tales of a rich history filled with royal power struggles and Ottoman sieges.

 What sets Tsarevets Fortress apart from other castles is its strategic location atop a hill overlooking the Yantra River.
 This vantage point not only provided protection but also afforded breathtaking views of the surrounding landscapes.
 Imagine standing there centuries ago, watching armies approaching from afar or witnessing celebrations and festivals in the city below.